How to Improve Editing Performance with Proxy Video

 Some editors, such as TechSmith’s Camtasia, have an indicator icon on the video thumbnail.
 In Camtasia, a yellow dot is in the bottom right corner of your media’s thumbnail in the Media bin.
 This helps you quickly identify whether there is a problem with your source files or if it’s simply the side effect of being a proxy video.

-a image showing the indicator Camtasia uses to show a piece of footage has been proxied
+The indicator Camtasia uses to show a piece of footage has been proxied

 How do I create a proxy video?